eluwasi/eleventy-netlify-boilerplate/posts/how-the-skeleteon-of-mutapa-times-is-based-on-sarah-charlesworths-the-arc-of-total-eclipse-1979.md

 title: "How the skeleteon of Mutapa Times is based on Sarah Charlesworths, The Arc of Total Eclipse, 1979. "
 date: 2020-04-23T15:03:08.764Z
-summary: Im not saying Sarah Charlesworths created the first NewsAPI but i'm also not saying she did not....
+summary: I'm not saying Sarah Charlesworths created the first NewsAPI in the 70s but i'm also not saying she did not....
 tags:
   - post
 ---